 James Alexander Bright’s music is as visual a voyage as it is a sonic one; a kaleidoscope of colours that swirl, swoon, soar and sing.
 Stepping into his musical world is a multi-sensory experience, one where smooth grooves, wonky rhythms, dreamy melodies and immersive atmospheres coalesce to form their own sphere.
 “Sound as vision,” says Bright of the audio aesthetic he relates to and aims for.
 “Music you can bite into.”

-Based in the Hampshire countryside and an illustrator by day, Bright’s world is often a dual one but one where elements overlap and inform one another.
-“I spend a lot of my day creating things visually and everyday life can be an assault on the senses,” says Bright.
+Based in the Hampshire countryside and an illustrator by day, his world is often a dual one but one where elements overlap and inform one another.
+“I spend a lot of my day creating things visually and everyday life can be an assault on the senses,” says James.
 “Evening is my quiet time; time for my ears.
 Invariably I’m inspired by the things that people and creatures do in the dark.”

 This creative duality guides James’ music to be as visual a voyage as a sonic one.
 Colours and shapes swirl, swoon, soar and sing amongst smooth grooves and dreamy melodies to form a kaleidoscopic multi-sensory world.